Skip to main content

 • If you are securing a FairCom server for use within your internal network, create a self-signed TLS certificate that is designed specifically for the hostname of the computer running the FairCom server.

 • If you are making a FairCom server available on the Internet, submit a certificate signing request (CSR) to a certificate authority (CA).
-You will have a certificate and a private key designed specifically for the Internet domain name that hosts the FairCom server.
+You will receive a CA certificate and a private key designed specifically for the Internet domain name that hosts the FairCom server.

 Important

-A certificate does not certify the identity of a FairCom server.
-A certificate uses a network domain name or hostname to certify the identity of a computer on a network.
-Thus, you only need one certificate per computer unless a computer has multiple network adapters that connect to different networks, then you need a separate certificate for each network.
+A CA certificate does not certify the identity of a FairCom server.
+Instead it uses a network domain name or hostname to certify the identity of a computer on a network.
+Thus, you only need one CA certificate per computer unless a computer has multiple network adapters that connect to different networks, then you need a separate CA certificate for each network.

 Tip